gabizz/adb-transfer-electron/README.md

     *   If an "Upload" button exists, click it.
     *   Select the file from your computer.
     *   The file will be pushed to the current `remotePath` on the device.
 If `remotePath` is a directory, the file will be placed inside it.

----

-*This README assumes standard script names like `dev`, `build:renderer`, and `package` in your `package.json`.
-Adjust these commands if your project uses different script names.*